scikit-tda/DREiMac/paper/paper.md

 ![Parametrizing the circularity of a trefoil knot in 3D.
 Here we display a 2-dimensional representation, but the 3-dimensional point cloud does not have self intersections (in the sense that it is locally 1-dimensional everywhere).
 On the right, the output of the circular coordinates algorithm without applying the algebraic procedure to fix the lift of the cohomology class.
 On the left, the ouput of DREiMac, which implements this fix.
 Details about this example can be found in the documentation. \label{figure:fix-cocycle}](fix-cocycle.png){width=70%}

 Another practical issue of the circular coordinates algorithm is its performance in the presence of more than one large scale circular feature (Figures \ref{figure:genus-two-toroidal} and \ref{figure:genus-two-circular}).
-To address this, DREiMac implements the toroidal coordinates algorithm, introduced in [@toroidal-coords], which allows the user to select several 1-dimensional cohomology classes and returns coordinates that parametrize these circular features in a provable geometrically simpler fashion.
+To address this, DREiMac implements the toroidal coordinates algorithm, introduced in [@toroidal-coords], which allows the user to select several 1-dimensional cohomology classes and returns coordinates that parametrize these circular features in a simpler fashion.

 ![Parametrizing the circularity of a surface of genus two in 3D.
 Here we display a 2-dimensional representation, but the 3-dimensional point cloud does not have self intersections (in the sense that it is locally 2-dimensional everywhere).
 This is DREiMac's output obtained by running the toroidal coordinates algorithm.
 The output of running the circular coordinates algorithm is in Figure \ref{figure:genus-two-circular}.
 Details about this example can be found in the documentation. \label{figure:genus-two-toroidal}](genus-2-toroidal-c.png){width=80%}